nexageapps/AI/README.md

 ## ⚠️ Important Disclaimer

-This is an **independent learning project**, NOT official university material.
+This is an **independent learning project**, NOT official University of Auckland, material.
 Use responsibly and follow your institution's academic integrity policies.
 See [Academic Integrity Policy](./documentation/ACADEMIC_INTEGRITY.md) for details.

 ---